Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 Dr. Danniel "Danny" Benjamin Catselas Burisch, formerly Danny Benjamin Crain.
 [Born 1964-02-02](burisch_dan/burisch_birth_certificate.jpg).
 Purported whistle blower from Area 51 and claims to be a member of [Majestic-12](../organisations/mj12.md) (MJ-12.)

+For an introduction to the Burisch testimony, the best places to start are probably Brian Jackson's audio essays on his [Burisch Archive](https://www.burischarchive.com/my-research) and Bill Hamilton's book [_Project Aquarius: The Story of an Aquarian Scientist_](https://www.amazon.com/Project-Aquarius-Story-Aquarian-Scientist/dp/1420876562).

 # Timeline

+Please see [Brian Jackon](https://www.burischarchive.com/my-background)'s [Burisch Timeline](https://www.burischarchive.com/timeline) for an authoritative chronicle of the major events of Burisch's life.

 This timeline shows the key events in Burisch's life and career.